South Cerney: Ann Edwards Primary School

 Ann Edwards School is also located within the village.
 The name of the school was adopted when the buildings were located on the present site in 1970.

 Ann Edwards lived in South Cerney and was actively involved in education in the early 19th century.
 She was the wife of the village curate and ran a dame school.
 When her husband unexpectedly came into money, she endowed the first school building which was opened in 1820.
 It was a Church of England Foundation School and there were 29 pupils in 1867.
-The colours of the Coat of Arms of Ann Edwards - black and gold - have been adopted as the colours of the school uniform in memory of the founder.
+The colours of the coat of arms of Ann Edwards - black and gold - have been adopted as the colours of the school uniform in memory of the founder.

 The original building still stands in School Lane; it was used as a school until 1972 when it was outgrown and children moved to buildings on the present site.
 These were demolished in 1990, having been replaced by a modern, purpose-built school.

 The present school is a Voluntary Controlled Church of England Primary School.
 It serves the communities of South Cerney, Cerney Wick, and Somerford Keynes.
 The current Headteacher, Miss Helen Sowden was appointed as Headteacher with effect from September 2014, following the death of Headteacher, Stephen Richardson.

 The school was designed as a semi open-plan building by a local architect and stands on a landscaped site of approximately six acres.

 The re-built school was formally opened by Pam Ayres in 1990.

-Wildlife
+Wildlife and fossil discoveries

 South Cerney is well endowed with numerous land and water dwelling species including the water vole, otter, breeding and wintering birds, and bats.

-Several mammoth bones and Neanderthal stone tools from the ice age were found at Cerney Wick.
+Several mammoth bones and Neanderthal stone tools from the last Ice Age were found by a local couple in a quarry at Cerney Wick.